cdk8s-team/cdk8s-jenkins/README.md

 The library provides a high level `Jenkins` construct to provision a Jenkins instance.
 You can just instantiate the Jenkins instance and that would add a Jenkins resource to the kubernetes manifest.

-The library provide a set of defaults to the user, so provisioning a basic Jenkins instance requires no configuration:
+The library provide a set of defaults, so provisioning a basic Jenkins instance requires no configuration:

 ```ts
 import { Jenkins } from 'cdk8s-jenkins';